Adamouization/Relaxation-Technique-Parallel-Computing/README.md

 The objective of this assignment is to give you experience of using low-level primitive parallelism constructs on a shared memory architecture; plus a feel for how parallel problems scale on such architectures.

-The background is the solution of differential equations using a method called therelaxation technique.
+The background is the solution of differential equations using a method called the relaxation technique.
 This is done by having an array of values and repeatedly replacing a value with the average of its four neighbours; excepting boundary values, which remain at fixed values.
 This is repeated until all values settle down to within a given precision.